 A Complete Travel Guide to Rishikesh

 Rishikesh is located at an elevation of 372 meters above sea level and is part of the Dehradun district of Uttarakhand.
 Rishikesh has always been a part of ‘Kedarkhand,’ which is today known as Garhwal, according to history.
 It is supposed that Lord Rama did his penance for killing Ravana here.
 The mythologically significant Lakshman Jhula, one of the top spots to see in Rishikesh, is where Ram and Lakshman are said to have crossed the mighty River Ganga.
 In 1889, a jute bridge was replaced by an iron bridge, which had previously been a jute bridge.
-However, during the floods of 1924, it swept away.
+However, during the floods of 1924, it was swept away.

 A sturdy bridge was constructed, and it still stands today.
 Rishikesh has a lot to offer those interested in adventure.
 Rishikesh, the location of historic temples such as Bharat Mandir, Shatrughna Mandir, and Lakshman Mandir, is one of India’s most popular pilgrimage destinations.
-Numerous yoga and meditation institutes have sprung in the town, catering to the region’s large population of health buffs.
+Numerous yoga and meditation institutes have sprung up in the town, catering to the region’s large population of health buffs.
 Another highlight is the Kailas Ashram Brahmavidyapeetham, a 133-year-old institution dedicated to promoting and preserving Vedantic learning.

 Rishikesh is one of India’s most popular adventure and tourist destinations, with activities ranging from white-water river rafting to bungee jumping.
 Even if you’ve done rafting before, the very prospect of rafting over the mighty Ganges would give you an adrenaline rush.
 Rappelling, kayaking, hiking, zip line, mountain biking, and rock climbing are some of the other adventure activities available in Rishikesh.
 There is something for everyone, and Rishikesh will not disappoint any traveler.